+Regardless of when the loan is issued, the first payment is due on the 25th of the following month.
 All payments must be recorded in CARES by the end of the month.
 Each month CARES will issue a statement summarizing payments made to the account and the balance due.
-CARES will also issue a reminder each month a payment has not been received.
+CARES will also issue a past due notice each month a payment has not been received or does not meet the expected repayment agreement.